trussworks/dockling/README.md

 Look at the output of `docker ps` and `docker images`

 Try editing the webpage and get that serving in a new docker _container_

+### Exercise 2

+Use the little website at /name_saver.
+It requires redis to be available.
+There are official redis images available here: https://hub.docker.com/_/redis

+1. Get a redis image running, (make sure you expose a port!) and try and get the dockling server to connect to it locally
+* if you get dockling running, visit http://localhost:8042/name_saver
+* it will tell you wether it can see redis or not.
+Once it does, it will use redis to save a list of names.

+2. Get the dockling server to connect to it while it is _also_ running in a docker container